Lauri Törni: World War II

 During the battles at Lake Ladoga, Törni took part in the destruction of the encircled Soviet divisions in Lemetti.

 His performance during these engagements was noticed by his commanders, and toward the end of the conflict, he was assigned to officer training where he was commissioned as a Vänrikki (2nd lieutenant) in the reserves.
-After the Winter War, in June 1941, Törni went to Vienna, Austria for seven weeks of training with the Waffen-SS, and returned to Finland in July; as a Finnish officer, the Germans recognized him as an Untersturmführer.
+After the Winter War, in June 1941, Törni went to Vienna, Austria for seven weeks of training with the Waffen-SS, and returned to Finland in July.
+As a Finnish officer, the Germans recognized him as an Untersturmführer.

 Most of Törni's reputation was based on his successful actions in the Continuation War (1941–44) between the Soviet Union and Finland.
 In 1943, a unit informally named Detachment Törni was created under his command.
 This was an infantry unit that penetrated deep behind enemy lines and soon enjoyed a reputation on both sides of the front for its combat effectiveness.

 One of Törni's subordinates was future President of Finland Mauno Koivisto.
-Koivisto served in a reconnaissance company under Törni's command during the Battle of Ilomantsi, the final Finnish-Soviet engagement of the Continuation War, during July and August 1944.
+Koivisto served in a reconnaissance company under Törni's command during the Battle of Ilomantsi, the final Finnish-Soviet engagement of the Continuation War, in July and August 1944.
 Törni's unit inflicted such heavy casualties on Soviet units that the Soviet Army placed a bounty of 3,000,000 Finnish marks on his head.
 He was decorated with the Mannerheim Cross 2nd Class on 9 July 1944.